Basaingeal/Razor.Clipboard/README.md

 This package provides Blazor applications with access to the browser's [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard)

 ## This package is for Blazor Server Apps and Blazor WebAssembly Apps.
-[CurrieTechnologies.Blazor.Clipboard](https://github.com/Basaingeal/Blazor.Clipboard) is now deprecated.
+It should be used instead of [CurrieTechnologies.Blazor.Clipboard](https://github.com/Basaingeal/Blazor.Clipboard) which is now deprecated.

 ## Usage